iamgroot42/personal-website-2/_posts/2025-07-17-ml-considerations.md

 The key insight is using the time it takes to transfer large data to do other useful work—processing smaller tensors, running computations, or preparing the next batch<d-footnote>The PyTorch tutorial on pinned memory has more details on the underlying mechanics: https://docs.pytorch.org/tutorials/intermediate/pinmem_nonblock.html</d-footnote>.

-**The crucial caveat**: async transfers only help when the next operation doesn't immediately depend on the transferred data.
+Async transfers only help when the next operation doesn't immediately depend on the transferred data.
 If you call `model(data)` right after `.to(device, non_blocking=True)`, PyTorch will still wait for the transfer to complete before starting the forward pass.

 The real gotcha comes when transferring data back to CPU, especially with explicit async calls: